 This measure will help reduce consumptive water use associated with evaporative water loss, targeting savings from the top 25 percent of new pools constructed.

 While the average size swimming pool in Southern Nevada is about 475 square feet, the new pool size limits will prevent large-scale, water-intensive residential swimming pools.
 The measure is expected to save more than 32 million gallons over the next 10 years.

 Moratorium on evaporative cooling

-The Board voted to pass a resolution supporting a moratorium on the installation and use of evaporative cooling mechanisms in new commercial and industrial buildings in the Las Vegas Valley.
+The Southern Nevada Water Authority Board of Directors voted to pass a resolution supporting a moratorium on the installation and use of evaporative cooling mechanisms in new commercial and industrial buildings in the Las Vegas Valley.
 This restriction does not apply to single-family homes.
 Evaporative cooling mechanisms are highly water intensive and are Southern Nevada's second largest consumptive use of water, exhausting nearly 10 percent of Southern Nevada's Colorado River allocation annually.

 The Las Vegas Valley Water District approved the new conservation measure, ensuring that after Aug.
 31, 2023, no new permits in their service area will be approved for commercial and industrial buildings that plan to be evaporatively cooled.
 The other SNWA member agencies will also need to adopt and enact this measure into regulatory codes, ordinances, and policies before this moratorium can be enforced.